lab-smile/DOMINO/README.md

 You can also specify the max iteration number for training.
 For the iterations = 100, the training progress might take about one hours, and for the iterations = 25,000, the training progress might take about 24 hours.

 ### Testing
 The test progress is very similar to the training progress.
 You need to change all paths and make sure the model_save_name matches your model name in runMONAI.sh.
-Then running the runMONAI_test.sh with the following command, you can also use the pre-trained [models](/models) we provide for testing:
+Then running the runMONAI_test.sh with the following command, you can also use the pre-trained we provide for testing, please fill out the request [form](https://forms.gle/3GPnXXvWgaM6RZvr5) before accessing to the models:
 ```
 sbatch test.sh
 ```